Multi-Head Finite-State Dimension: Introduction

+The present paper was motivated by a long-standing open question and inspired by an ingenious proof.
+The long-standing open question is whether the finite-state setting is the only level of effectivity in which randomness is equivalent to full dimension.
+Bourke, Hitchcock, and Vinodchandran~\cite{BoHiVi2005} noted that the equivalence of finite-state randomness and finite-state full dimension follows from a theorem of Schnorr and Stimm~\cite{SchSti72}.
+In contrast, there is no such equivalence for algorithmic randomness and dimension, computable randomness and dimension, or resource-bounded randomness and dimension; in all these settings, there exist non-random sequences with full dimension.

+The search for other settings where this equivalence holds has focused on notions of randomness and dimension that are ``highly effective,'' defined using gamblers that are computationally weaker than polynomial-time algorithms.
+Examples include the settings of pushdown gamblers, Lempel-Ziv gamblers, and perhaps logspace gamblers~\cite{AlMaMo2017,AMMP2008,DotNic2007,Lope2006,Nich2004,MaMoPe2011}, but it is not yet known whether randomness and full dimension are equivalent in those settings.
+Here our objective is to investigate a setting that is as close as possible to, but not quite as effective as, the setting of finite-state gamblers.

-The present paper was inspired by an ingenious proof by Becher, Carton, and Heiber~\cite{BCH2018}.
+The ingenious proof that inspired our choice of a setting to investigate is due to Becher, Carton, and Heiber~\cite{BCH2018}.
 Translated into the original gambling (i.e., gale) formulation of finite-state dimension~\cite{DDLM04}, Becher, Carton, and Heiber proved that there is an infinite binary sequence $S$ with the following two properties. \begin{enumerate}[(1)] \item No finite-state gambler $G$ can win unbounded money betting on the successive bits of $S$. \item There is a gambler $\widehat{G}$ that wins money exponentially quickly betting on the successive bits of $S$.
 This gambler $\widehat{G}$ is ``almost'' finite-state, except that it is equipped with an additional \emph{probe to the past}, so that at any time, $\widehat{G}$ knows not only the last bit of the string scanned so far, but also the ``middle'' bit of this string (adjusted appropriately for the fact that this string may have even or odd length). \end{enumerate}

-Taken together, items (1) and (2) above imply that equipping a finite-state device with a ``probe to the past'' as above can make it more powerful than any finite-state device.
-This is intuitively unsurprising, because any implementation of such a probe involves unbounded memory.
+Taken together, items (1) and (2) above imply that equipping a finite-state gambler with a ``probe to the past'' as above can make it more powerful than any finite-state gambler.
+This is intuitively unsurprising, because implementing such a probe requires access to an unbounded amount of past data.